spookylukey/django-anonymizer/docs/djangofaker.rst

    data.
 It encapsulates some knowledge about Django models and fields to attempt to generate data that fits the constraints of the model.

+   Methods that are useful for generating random data directly, that are not wrapped by :mod:`anonymizer.replacers`:

+   .. method:: simple_pattern(pattern, field=None)

+      Generates data that matches the given pattern, where pattern is reproduced as it is with '#' replaced by a random digit and '?' with a random letter.

+   Methods useful for 3rd parties to generate random data that respects Django
+   models:

    .. method:: get_allowed_value(self, source, field)

       This method is the part that encapsulates knowledge about Django models